nzhang7/2019-coding-exercises/README.md

 ## Option 1 - Front End

+The gif this exercise is based on can be found [here](https://s3.amazonaws.com/o.www.ign.com/code-foo/2019/static/img/front-end.gif).
 Files for option 1 may be found in the FE Web Page folder.
 Everything in this folder is linked together so to open the webpage, simply open the HTML in a browser.
 However, there is something you will need to do first.

 ### Prerequisites